Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Applecross

-Finally, head down to Applecross and get yourself a whiskey or a nice cup of hot chocolate at the Applecross Inn – you deserve it.
+Finally, head down to Applecross and get yourself a whisky or a nice cup of hot chocolate at the Applecross Inn – you deserve it.

 In the surrounding area, you can take part in things like kayaking, gorge walking, hiking, visiting the beaches, and photography tours.